 - Accuracy.
 Watches with quartz movements are among the most accurate that you can find.
-A $200 quartz watch will actually keep better time than a $5,000 automatic movement watch.
+A $200 quartz watch can actually keep more precise time than a $5,000 automatic movement watch.

 - Batteries die at inopportune times.
-I can remember several occasions where my watch battery died when I’ve been on a trip.
+I can remember several occasions when my watch battery died when I’ve been on a trip.

 - The only way to replace the battery is to open the case and break the watertight seal.
 Most places that replace watch batteries do not properly reseal and pressure test.